swt30/thesis/chapters/04-heating/04-heating.md

 > TODO: change "we" and "our" from here onward

-Our models show the following:
+My models show the following:

 Planets with watery atmospheres can be significantly inflated when heated ([@fig:internal-heat;@fig:irradiation]).
 This is true whether the heating mode is external or internal.
-Though the degree of inflation is less than we initially thought based on our bare planet models (@sec:changes-from-previous-results), there is still a dependence on radius.
+The degree of inflation is higher when compared to models of the interior alone (@sec:changes-from-previous-results).

 When heated internally, the energy generation rate must be increased by several orders of magnitude to significantly affect the radius ([@fig:internal-heat]).
 However, the internal energy generation rate required to achieve this degree of inflation of a waterworld is still comparable to that produced by the Earth.